Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 Less often ulcers and intestinal inflammation are added to the list.

 However, it was found out later that food panels do not allow to precisely define one of the widespread food allergies, sensitivity to gluten.
 Sensitivity to gluten is determined by a whole number of specific tests.
 Russian laboratories use about 6 tests, while there are about 24 of them in the Western practice (CYREX array 3).
 Probably this is the reason why gluten-sensitive enteropathy is diagnosed much more frequently in the western countries.
-Besides, it should be noted that, in accordance with present day knowledge of gluten-sensitive enteropathy, this disease is no longer considered to be rare, and distribution of its hidden forms may achieve 1:100 [Парфенов, 2013], and according to some data — 1:3 [Perlmutter, 2013 / Перлмуттер, 2014].
+Besides, in accordance with present day knowledge of gluten-sensitive enteropathy, this disease is no longer considered to be rare, and distribution of its hidden forms may achieve 1:100 [Парфенов, 2013], and according to some data — 1:3 [Perlmutter, 2013 / Перлмуттер, 2014].
 Also, hidden forms of gluten-sensitive enteropathy often disguise as other diseases.

-The question of whether the website author is sensitive to gluten still remains open.
+The question of whether the author is sensitive to gluten remains open.
 Five out of six tests are within reference values, and one is permanently increased (deamidated gliadin peptide antibodies, IgA).
 However, a biopsy did not confirm gluten-sensitive enteropathy, and the results of genetic studies also testify to its low probability.
 Gluten-free diet did not influence dynamics of ECP and deamidated gliadin peptide antibodies, though there are notable details described in the section «Additional comments».

 Intestines inflammation (as a result of dysbacteriosis)